How much data does Valorant use?

 Microsoft Windows 7.3 GB

-The Valorant game download uses more data than updating or playing the game does – but keep in mind that file size is larger than download size (which is usually compressed).
+The Valorant game download uses more data than updating or playing the game, but keep in mind that the file size is larger than the download size (which is usually compressed).
 The game’s download and file sizes will increase over time as Riot Games releases updates.

 Image by Riot Games

 • If you turn off voice chat, you’ll use less data playing Valorant.
-Voice chat uses up to of data per hour of chat, so you’ll use much less data without it.
+Voice chat uses up to of data per hour, so you’ll use much less without it.

-• Client update rate is how many times per second your computer processes updates from the server, independent of tick rate.
+• The client update rate is how many times per second your computer processes updates from the server, independent of tick rate.
 The actual update rate of your game will be whichever is lower: your server tick rate or client update rate.
-To reduce online data use, even when your game server has a high tick rate, you can limit the client update rate in your settings.
+To reduce online data use, you can limit the client update rate in your settings even when your game server has a high tick rate.

 Image by Riot Games

-With a generous fixed wireless internet plan, you can spend hours and hours playing Valorant – even if you’re located in a rural area that doesn’t have access to cable internet.
-To find out more about wireless internet options for rural gamers or give us a call at 866-439-6630.
+With a generous fixed wireless internet plan, you can spend hours and hours playing Valorant – even if you’re in a rural area that doesn’t have access to cable internet.
+To learn more about wireless internet options for rural gamers, call us at 866-439-6630.